SumoLogic/sumologic-documentation/docs/integrations/app-development/jfrog-xray.md

 The JFrog Xray app uses the following log types:

 * JFrog Xray logs.
 JFrog Xray logs are in JSON format.
 For more information, see JFrog Xray [Webhook payload](https://www.jfrog.com/confluence/display/XRAY/Policies#Policies-WebhookPayload).
 * Artifactory logs.
-For more information, see [Collect Logs for Artifactory](/docs/integrations/app-development/jfrog-artifactory#collecting-logs-1).
+For more information, see [Collecting logs](/docs/integrations/app-development/jfrog-artifactory/#collecting-logs).
 * Kubernetes logs.
-For more information, see [Collect Logs for Kubernetes.](/docs/integrations/containers-orchestration/kubernetes#collecting-metrics-and-logs-for-the-kubernetes-app)
+For more information, see [Collecting Metrics and Logs for the Kubernetes app](/docs/integrations/containers-orchestration/kubernetes#collecting-metrics-and-logs-for-the-kubernetes-app).